AndreaRaffaelli/ICCBD_notes/dependabilty/replication.md

 ### Type of Replication

-1. Passive copies: only one compunent executes, the others are as backup
+1. Passive copies: only one component executes, the others are as backup
-2. Acrive copies: All components are equal in role, execute the same operation to produce a coordinated unique result.
+2. Active copies: All components are equal in role, execute the same operation to produce a coordinated unique result.
 (Max throughput in a cluster of processors)

 #### Examples: Stable Memory

 Stable memory uses replication.
 Limiting fault assumption: probability of multiple faults over related memory components.  **single fault assumption**
 Any error is converted to an **omission**.
-Blocks are organized in two different copies. (**replication degree is two**) Any operation operates on both copies (**active**), whren any action comes to an incorrent block it is considered an omission and **starts a recovery protocol**.
+Blocks are organized in two different copies. (**replication degree is two**) Any operation operates on both copies (**active**), when any action comes to an incorret block it is considered an omission and **starts a recovery protocol**.

 - If one copy is correct, the protocol copies the value.
 - If the 2 copies are correct but inconsistent, One content is enforced.

 #### Examples: Tandem

 It's a special purpose architecture (banks).
-It has a replication level two for every systek component.
+It has a replication level two for every system component.
 Its a fail-safe system, dependable with single fault assumption.
 ![total replication in TANDEM](./replication2.png)

 #### Examples: RAIDS